keep-starknet-strange/nori/README.md

 ## Tag rewrite

-When consensus awareness is enabled, `starknet-proxyd` will enforce the consensus state transparently for all the clients.
+When consensus awareness is enabled, `nori` will enforce the consensus state transparently for all the clients.

-For example, if a client requests the `eth_getBlockByNumber` method with the `latest` tag, `starknet-proxyd` will rewrite the request to use the resolved latest block from the consensus group and forward it to the backend.
+For example, if a client requests the `eth_getBlockByNumber` method with the `latest` tag, `nori` will rewrite the request to use the resolved latest block from the consensus group and forward it to the backend.

 The following request methods are rewritten: